scriptin/maruji/README.md

   - How to split kanji into components?
 Textual representation vs. partial SVG
   - If possible, take position into account, e.g. give answer options for the same component in different places

+- Matching vocabulary question type:
+  - Build a list of kanji with same readings, so that instead of random words the app could display words with similarly sounding hidden kanji; This might help to prevent deducing correct answers by readings

 - Progress:
   - Storage format
   - Handling updates